Robert Collier (author): The Robert Collier Letter Book

 The Robert Collier Letter Book is a collection of letters and copywriting techniques written by self-help author and publisher Robert Collier in the early 20th century.
 The book is considered a classic in the field of direct-response marketing and copywriting, and is still used as a reference by many modern marketers and copywriters.

 Robert Collier began his career in advertising, working as a copywriter for several companies before eventually starting his own advertising agency.
-He became known for his successful direct-response advertising campaigns, which often utilized persuasive letter-writing techniques.
+He became known for his successful direct-response advertising campaigns, which often used persuasive letter-writing techniques.

-The Robert Collier Letter Book, first published in 1931 by the McGraw-Hill book company, is a compilation of some of Collier's most effective letters and copywriting techniques.
+The Robert Collier Letter Book, first published in 1931 by the McGraw-Hill Book Company, is a compilation of some of Collier's most effective letters and copywriting techniques.
 The book includes letters for a variety of purposes, such as sales letters, fundraising letters, and letters to build relationships with customers.
-Collier's writing style is conversational and persuasive, and he emphasizes the importance of understanding the reader's needs and desires in order to effectively communicate with them.
+Collier's writing style is conversational and persuasive, and he emphasizes the importance of understanding the reader's needs and desires to effectively communicate with them.

-The Robert Collier Letter Book has been widely used and referenced by copywriters, marketers, and business owners for decades.
-The book is considered a classic in the field of direct-response marketing and copywriting, and its teachings are still considered relevant today.
-It is a must-read for anyone interested in the art of persuasive writing and direct-response marketing.
+Influence

+Collier was a major influence on further New Thought and esoteric writers such as Rhonda Byrne who wrote The Secret, and Father Divine of the International Peace Mission movement.